Overview

 Editors are responsible for:

-• Conducting an initial assessment of submissions - Evaluating manuscripts for relevance, quality, and compliance with journal scope and submission guidelines
+• Performing an initial screening of submissions - Reviewing manuscripts to determine their relevance, originality, and compliance with the journal’s aims and submission requirements

-All decisions must be documented and supported by clear editorial reasoning.
+Every editorial decision should be properly documented and supported by clear justification.

 Peer Review Oversight

-Editors oversee the peer-review process and are responsible for:
+Editors supervise the peer-review process and must ensure the following:

 Selecting Qualified Reviewers